-- Children with special educational needs and disabilities (SEND) or health issues.
+Children with special educational needs and disabilities (SEND) or health issues.
 The designated safeguarding lead and SENCo/named person with oversight of SEND will closely liaise whenever there are any concerns or reports of abuse, neglect or exploitation involving a child with SEND, neurodevelopmental conditions such as autism or certain medical or physical health conditions.
-The academy will consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place - Children who are, or may be, lesbian, gay, bi, or trans (LGBTQ+).
-The academy will take steps to reduce the additional barriers these children face and provide a safe space for them to speak out or share their concerns with staff.
+The academy will consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place.
+SRS_SEND- Policy_Version-3-March-2024.pdf (srscmat.co.uk)

-Private fostering
+- Children who are, or may be, lesbian, gay, bi, or gender questioning (LGBTQ+).
+The academy will take steps to reduce the additional barriers these children face and provide a safe space for them to speak out or share their concerns with staff. - Private fostering